KanChenCT/inalab-challenge/README.md

 Verify that you have completed the steps listed under **Build and Run**, so there is a running application for the script to retreive data from.

-Run the script from the top level directory: `./retreive_data.sh`
+Open a new terminal window and run the script from the top level directory: `./retreive_data.sh`

 The script will download the json data from `/data` endpoint of the flask application and create files per the initial instructions provided.
 The files will be created in the `files/` directory.